aruba/central-python-workflows/rest-api-python-scripts/api_tutorial/README.md

 codes = {"csrf": resp.cookies["csrftoken"], "ses": resp.cookies["session"]}
 ```

-6. Next, a call is built using the returned data from the previous call, combined with the 'client_id' and 'client_secret'.
+6. Next, a call is built using the returned data from the previous call, combined with the 'customer_id' and 'client_id'.
 A successful call with return an authorization code, with is stored in a new variable 'auth_code'.

 ```python
 # Authorize API call using login generated tokens